ashish-reddy-20-08/Test/Fuzzy Neural Networks.md

 - The third layer represents the output variables.
 - The fuzzy sets are converted as (fuzzy) connection weights.
 - Some approaches also use five layers where the fuzzy sets are encoded in the units of the second and fourth layer, respectively.
 However, these models can be transformed into a three-layer architecture.

+### It is desirable for fuzzy systems to have an automatic adaption procedure which is comparable to neural networks.